 CLC pupils celebrate outstanding IB results

-The results, released this afternoon, saw 100% students with Oxbridge offers meet the requirements needed to attend the world-leading universities, accounting for 11% of this year’s IB pupils at CLC.
+The results saw 100% students with Oxbridge offers meet the requirements needed to attend the world-leading universities, accounting for 11% of this year’s IB pupils at CLC.
 Girls who have chosen to take up their Oxbridge places will be going on to study subjects including Law, English, Veterinary Science and History.

 Two girls, Serena and Michelle, have been awarded the highest possible grade of 45 points, which was achieved by just 218 (0.1%) students last year, from more than 159,400 IB pupils worldwide.
 Over the last 10 years, 4% of CLC pupils have achieved full marks in their IB Diplomas.

-The IB Diploma is made up of Higher and Standard level subjects and a third student, Alex, has also achieved full marks in all three of her Higher Level subjects.
+The IB Diploma is made up of Higher and Standard level subjects and students Alex, Elina and Kai have also achieved full marks in all three of their Higher Level subjects.

 Girls from the IB Class of 2018 have secured places at a number of other prestigious international institutions, including Yale and Brown in the US and CUHK, as well as a range of top UK universities, including Durham, LSE, Bristol, St George’s, KCL, Imperial, UCL and Edinburgh.